 According to the NonScents website, the Fridge Deodorizer stays effective up to six times longer than baking soda and doesn’t require recharging like charcoal systems.
 And unlike baking soda, if it happens to fall over, it won’t make a mess because the deodorizer is self-contained and sealed.

-You can try it for free by clicking on this link: https://nonscents.com/pages/try-it-free
+You can try it for free by clicking on this link: https://nonscents.com/pages/try-it-free.

-.Have a product you’d like us to test?
-Send us the product’s name and where it can be obtained and your favorite dog blogger will do the rest.
+Have a product you’d like us to test?
+Please send us the product’s name and where we can obtain it, and your favorite dog blogger will do the rest.